 Lots, but we can divide them into two sets: innate iOS features that will be directly available to users, and dev-kit updates that will allow app developers more freedom to implement new features in their software.

-We'll cover the key updates below, but the software will be reviewed in more depth in our iOS 8 review when we get to spend some time with it.
+We'll cover the key updates below, but the software will be reviewed in more depth in our iOS 8 review.

 iOS 8's new user features: Messages & Mail